AverageMarcus/kube-image-prefetch/README.md

 * Pull all images used by deployments in the cluster on all nodes
 * Watch for new, changed or removed deployments and pre-fetch images on all nodes
+* Ignore deployments with annotation `kube-image-prefetch/ignore: "true"`
+* Ignore specific containers with annotation `kube-image-prefetch/ignore-containers: "container-name"`.
+Multiple containers within a pod can be specified as a comma separated list.

 ## Install